Public and Social Impact · Customer Experience

 In one sentence

-AI-native personalized onboarding for nonprofits is a phased engagement (Discovery 2 weeks → Build 6 weeks → Run continuous) that ships a production workflow on top of donor CRM and grant management, moves time to value by −99.7% against the nonprofits baseline, and is operated under customer experience governance from day one.
+AI-native personalized onboarding for nonprofits A phased engagement that ships a production personalized onboarding workflow on top of donor CRM and grant management, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on time to value: −99.7%.

 Key facts